This. Pasta. Tho.

 If you try this recipe, let us know!
 Leave a comment, rate it, and don’t forget to tag a photo #minimalistbaker on Instagram.
 Cheers, friends!

-Garlic & White Wine Pasta with Brussels Sprouts
+Garlic and White Wine Pasta with Brussels Sprouts

 - 16 ounces Brussels Sprouts (halved)